The Best Flight Simulator Software and Hardware in 2024

 Also on the ground, rudder pedals can improve your flight simulator experience.
 Not just for steering but for braking as well.
 Most popular flight simulator rudder pedals feature differential brake pedals at the top of your toes, just like you would find in most real-life aircraft.
 This offers extra possibilities when virtual taxiing or making narrow turns on the ground.

-Below, we have listed some of the most popular flight simulator rudder pedals on the market, each with their own advantages.
-Just like with the yoke hardware, popular brands include Logitech, CH Products and Thrustmaster.
+Just like with the yoke hardware, popular brands offering great flight simulator rudder pedals include Logitech, CH Products and Thrustmaster.